defistario/defistar-docs/README.md

 Historical reliability patterns

 ⚠️ Scores are informational, not financial advice.
-🌍 Public Goods Commitment
+🌍 Public Good Commitment

-DeFiStar.io is built as neutral infrastructure for the Ethereum ecosystem.
+DeFiStar.io is built as neutral infrastructure for the Ethereum ecosystem and wider DeFi ecosystems.

 Core analytics remain free and publicly accessible Focus on education, safety, and transparency

-Designed to support researchers, DAOs, and users

-Expand public knowledge
+Designed to support researchers, DAOs, and users Expand public knowledge
 Improve data transparency
 Reduce information asymmetry in DeFi